 Being a part of a quality assurance team in the software industry can be challenging.
 Testers are always expected to measure and meet quality standards.
 They always think like customers and ensure their project exceeds customer expectations with the highest quality achieved.
-But a paradox lies where all quality metrics are sidelined since testers emphasize a quantitative approach that includes a number of bugs, test cases written and executed, time spent on testing, defect leakage, etc. Testers have designed testing procedures where they replace quality over quantity, but they measure testing in quantitative numbers.
+But a paradox lies where all quality metrics are sidelined since testers emphasize a quantitative approach that includes a number of bugs, test cases written and executed, time spent on testing, defect leakage, etc. Testers have designed testing procedures where they replace quantity over quality, but they measure testing in quantitative numbers.
 QA teams should use software testing tools and take a quantitative approach for meeting software testing quality metrics.

 Measuring Software Testing Metrics With Numbers Alone